galaxyproject/galaxy-cloudman-playbook/roles/galaxyprojectdotorg.cloudman-database/README.md

  - `galaxy_db_port`: (default: `5930`) the port set for Galaxy's PostgrSQL database
  - `postgresql_bin_dir`: (default: `/usr/lib/postgresql/9.3/bin`) the path where
     PostgreSQL binary files are stored.
 This path will be added to `$PATH`
+ - `db_owner`: (default: `postgres`) system user as who this role will be run.
+    Note that this will be honored only if `sudo: yes` is set in the playbook using this role.
+Otherwise, the role will be executed as the login user irrespective of the value of this variable.

 Dependencies
 ------------